 Vincent Van Gogh

-Painted in 1889, this is one of more than 40 self-portraits that Van Gogh made of himself over 10 yeas.
-Like older masters, he observed himself critically in a mirror and rumor has it that he painted so self-portraits due to the fact that he didn’t have money for models.
+Painted in 1889, this is one of more than 40 self-portraits that Van Gogh made of himself over 10 years.
+Like older masters, he observed himself critically in a mirror.
+Rumor has it that he painted so many self-portraits because he didn’t have money for models.

 In this particular self-portrait, the light blue contrasts brilliantly with the fiery red of his hair and beard.
-His face is extremely thin and his green eyes are a bit sunken with a certain sadness in them.
-He is also interestingly wearing a suit jacket instead of the usual pea jacket that he worked in.
+His face is extremely thin and his green eyes are a bit sunken with a certain sadness to them.
+Interestingly, he is wearing a suit jacket instead of the usual pea jacket that he worked in.

 4. Starry Night